lynckia/licode/feature-review/single-peer-connection.md

 ### How does it affect Erizo Client?
 Streams will be added to existing Peer Connections, and will need to keep track of the existing Peer Connections to decide whenever we receive an Offer if we need to create a new Peer Connection or update an existing one.

+Erizo Client will be told to use Single Peer Connection or Multiple Peer Connections.

 ### How does it affect Nuve?
 It does not affect Nuve.